LenaKamynina/LenaKamynina/README.md

 # Hi, I'm Lena Kamynina 👋 🇺🇦

 Growth Marketing professional with 10+ years of experience in B2B SaaS, focused on product marketing and go-to-market strategy.
-Based in Stockholm, Sweden, currently working with **Fluix**.
+Based in Stockholm, Sweden.

 ## What I do